Image Complexity-Aware Adaptive Retrieval for Efficient Vision-Language Models: Introduction

-Standard ViT systems have a fundamental inefficiency: they use the same amount of compute for all images, regardless of the complexity of the image.
-For example, a 24-layer ViT-L/14 uses the same 175.33 GFLOPs~\cite{ilharco_gabriel_2021_5143773} of compute whether it's processing a simple product photo or a complex street scene.
-At web scale, where major platforms process billions of images daily \cite{GoogleIO2024}, this uniform processing can lead to a substantial waste of computational resources.
-The logical solution is adaptive computation: allowing simple images to use less compute while complex images use more compute.
+Standard ViT systems use a fixed-depth transformer stack and process all image patches uniformly, regardless of image complexity.
+For example, a 24-layer ViT-L/14 uses the same 175.33 GFLOPs~\cite{ilharco_gabriel_2021_5143773} (giga floating-point operations) of compute whether it's processing a simple product photo or a complex street scene.
+At web scale, where major platforms handle billions of photos and videos daily~\cite{GoogleIO2024}, this uniform processing can lead to substantial waste of computational resources.
+Adaptive computation can reduce this inefficiency by allowing simpler images to stop after fewer transformer layers, whilst complex images continue through the full transformer stack.

-Adaptive computation can be achieved through early exit: given that ViTs process images through a sequence of layers that progressively refine extracted features, simple images can stop processing at intermediate layers \cite{raghu2021vision}, while complex images continue through the full network.
-Adaptive computation for vision-language models faces a fundamental technical challenge: maintaining cross-modal alignment when embeddings are produced from different processing depths.
+Adaptive computation for vision-language models faces a fundamental technical challenge in maintaining cross-modal alignment when embeddings are produced from different processing depths.
 While adaptive computation has been extensively studied for single-modality tasks \cite{teerapittayanon2016branchynet}, the adaptive vision-language field remains underexplored.
-Specifically, no existing work addresses adaptive computation for image-text retrieval tasks.
+Specifically, no existing work addresses adaptive computation for single-stage image--text retrieval where embeddings from different vision depths remain directly comparable to the text embedding.

-We address this by proposing ICAR (Image Complexity-Aware Retrieval), which leverages image complexity to determine the processing path for each image (Figure~\ref{fig:adaptive_motivation}).
+This paper proposes Image Complexity-Aware Retrieval (ICAR), which uses image complexity to determine whether an image is routed through fewer transformer layers (early exit) or the full transformer stack (Figure~\ref{fig:adaptive_motivation}).
 ICAR introduces dual-path training that produces compatible embeddings from both early reduced compute and full processing paths.
 This enables simple images to use fewer layers whilst complex images process through the full network, all while maintaining cross-modal alignment through unified embedding spaces, eliminating the reranking overhead that existing approaches have.
-Evaluated on standard benchmarks (Flickr30K~\cite{young2014flickr30k}/MS-COCO~\cite{lin2014microsoft}) augmented with 100K real-world samples from LAION-5B, ICAR achieves 20\% practical speedup while maintaining category-level performance and 95\% of instance-level performance.